datasctraveller/coffee-sales-dashboard/README.md

  - The coffee shop demostrates stable cash flow with no major seasonal fluctuations.

  ## Final Conclusion
 According to this dashboard, Friday has the lowest transaction volume.The company will organize a campaign and sales on friday.
+(7-8),(10-11),(11-12),(14-16) hours have high transaction volume.
+More staff need to work during these time periods.